Organize a CSEdWeek event!

-Consider organizing an HOC event during CSEdWeek to teach how to use CS as a tool for social justice, inspire students to study CS, advocate for CS Education, involve administrators and celebrate CS education.
+Consider organizing an HOC event during CSEdWeek to teach how to use CS, inspire students to study CS, advocate for CS Education, involve administrators and celebrate CS education.
 The resources below are provided by CSTA, Code.org and their partners and are found mainly on CSTA’s CSEdWeek site and Code.org’s HOC pages.
 There are also links to resources prepared and used by our colleagues to organize an HOC at their schools.

 Please email firstname.lastname@example.org to have other CSEdWeek resources included on this page.